Home Using a dSLR as a Webcam for Live Streaming

 You'll probably want a light stand for the light as well, and this little one fit well on my desk.

-Another light that I love is the elgato Key Light.
+Another light that works is the elgato Key Light.
 It comes with a elgato multimount which is also great (I use one for my camera too) and has the ability to be controlled from your computer or phone.
 Two of these lights is a very pro style key/fill lighting setup.

 The Set